pester/Pester/README.md

 **Pester also contains a powerful set of Mocking Functions** that allow tests to mimic and mock the functionality of any command inside of a piece of powershell code being tested.

+## Install Pester

+1. Verify execution of scripts is allowed with `Get-ExecutionPolicy` (should be `Unrestricted`).
+If scripts are not enabled, run PowerShell as Administrator and call `Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Confirm`.

+2. Get the code: Either use git to clone the repository OR download and extract a zip of the project to a permanent location on disk

+3. From a powershel prompt, run the install script

+  `.\install.ps1`  <-- this addes some code to your `$PROFILE` that loads the Pester module.

 A Pester Test
 -------------
 BuildChanges.ps1